Hundreds of fugitives wanted for violent crimes arrested in Operation North Star - NewsBreak

 The U.S.M.S says their officers went to the 10 U.S. cities with the highest murder rates: Albuquerque, Buffalo, Cleveland, Columbus, Detroit, Jackson, Mississippi, Kansas City, Missouri, Milwaukee, Oakland and Puerto Rico.

 In those places, they worked with state and local law enforcement to identify the top people wanted for serious violent crimes.
 Over the span of a month, they made 833 total arrests.
 They also seized 181 firearms and hundreds of pounds of drugs.
-U.S. general not ruling out aliens after jets down objects
+Lawmakers demand Biden address nation on UFO incursions

 “If the United States Marshal Service is knocking on your door, you better believe that the person on the other side is wanted for something very significant,” U.S. Marshals Service Director Ronald Davis said.
 “The people that we’re focusing on with laser focus are the most significant drivers of crime in the community.”